ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 Corner radius, and border options are also offered in the popover window.
 Note that a newly created Screenshare Overlay will automatically inherit the last used corner radius and border options.

+#### Activate System Audio Capture

+Check this checkbox to automatically turn on system audio capture when the overlay is visible.
+This option requires setting <samp>Broadcast System Audio</samp> to <samp>When Sharing Screen</samp> in Ecamm Live's [Audio Preferences](../017-other-options#broadcast-system-audio).

+#### Green Screen key

+Checking this checkbox will cause any chroma green in the screen share to be transparent.
+It will also make the desktop area transparent.
+This option is useful when used in conjunction with a PowerPoint or Keynote presentation that includes a green background.

 ## Widget Overlays

 Ecamm Live supports displaying web widgets as Overlays.
 Widgets are transparent web pages designed to be overlaid on a live stream.
 They typically include dynamic content such as alerts and chat messages.
 [Streamlabs widgets](https://streamlabs.com/widgets) are a quick way to get started.